-The Pulitzer, one of the best five-star hotels in Amsterdam, (you can learn more about it here) is classically Amsterdam.
-Alternatively, you can check into one of the city’s ubiquitous hostels on the cheap, meet other solo travelers, and enjoy the ever-laid-back vibe.
+The Pulitzer, one of the best five-star hotels in Amsterdam (you can learn more about it here), is classically Amsterdam.
+Alternatively, you can check into one of the city’s ubiquitous hostels cheaply, meet other solo travelers, and enjoy the ever-laid-back vibe.

-One more thing which cannot be missed if you’re on day trips from San Jose is Poás Volcano National Park.
-There’s a good range of hotels and rentals in San Jose to choose from at a wide range of prices.
+One more thing which cannot be missed if you’re on day trips from San Jose is Poás Volcano, National Park.
+San Jose has a good range of hotels and rentals at various prices.

 The average price for a great hotel is around $80 a night, just like the Hotel and Casino Taormina San Jose.
-The food is great there.
-Actually, the food in San Jose, in general, is top-notch.
+The food is excellent there.
+The food in San Jose, in general, is top-notch.
 Get out and taste this city!

 11. Brussels, Belgium